Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 Registration of Right to Manage

-A right to manage claim notice is not registrable.
-However, where a right to manage (RTM) company has acquired the right to manage, it may apply for an entry to be made in the proprietorship register of the affected title (Rule 79A Land Registration Rules 2003).
+A right to manage claim notice is not registerable.
+However, where a right to manage (RTM) company has acquired the right to manage, it may apply to the Land registry for an entry to be made in the proprietorship register of the affected title (Rule 79A Land Registration Rules 2003).

 Application must be made using form AP1.
 The application must be accompanied by evidence to satisfy the registrar that: